FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/17-recommendation.md

 <a name="DHOTy"></a>
 ### References
-[1] Hao Ma, Haixuan Yang, Michael R. Lyu, et al. SoRec: social recommendation using probabilistic matrix factorization.
-Proceedings of the ACM Conference on Information and Knowledge Management, 2008.<br />[2] Mohsen Jamali, Martin Ester.
-A matrix factorization technique with trust propagation for recommendation in social networks.
-Proceedings of the ACM Conference on Recommender Systems, 2010.<br />[3] Zitao Li, Bolin Ding, Ce Zhang, et al. Federated Matrix Factorization with Privacy Guarantee.
+[1] Ma H, Yang H, Lyu M R, et al. "SoRec: social recommendation using probabilistic matrix factorization".
+Proceedings of the ACM Conference on Information and Knowledge Management, 2008.
+[2] Jamali M, Ester M. "A matrix factorization technique with trust propagation for recommendation in social networks".
+Proceedings of the ACM Conference on Recommender Systems, 2010.
+[3] Li Z, Ding B, Zhang C, et al. "Federated matrix factorization with privacy guarantee".
 Proceedings of the VLDB Endowment, 2022.